Nayana395/DSA2024/Day2.md

 The ability of the nervous system to change its activity in response to intrinsic or extrinsic stimuli by reorganising its structure, functions or connections after injuries susch as stroke or traumatic brain injury.
 A period of reduced interest and funding for artificial intelligence (AI) research and development between 1950-2005 called AI winter.
 ```
-### The Nobel Price in Physics 2024 was awarded to JOHN.J.JOPFIELD and gEOFFREY E hINTON for foundational discoveries and inventions that enable machine learning with Artificial Neural Network.
+### The Nobel Price in Physics 2024 was awarded to JOHN.J.JOPFIELD and GEOFFREY E HINTON for foundational discoveries and inventions that enable machine learning with Artificial Neural Network.
 ### DRPA Grand Challenge
 ```
 DRPA Grand Challenge was a price based competition to attract performers and ideas and encourage collaboration across diverse fields.